 Read the Gartner ADC MQ

-If you would like to take a look at the Gartner MQ you can view it here.
+If you would like, take a look at the Gartner MQ for application delivery controllers.